Tomato Adventure

 is a role-playing video game developed by AlphaDream and published by Nintendo for the Game Boy Advance on January 25, 2002, exclusively in Japan.

+The game is recognized as a precursor to AlphaDream's Mario & Luigi role-playing game series.

 Gameplay

 Players control DeMille through the Ketchup Kingdom while talking to people, entering places and collecting items.
 The objective of the game is to save DeMille's girlfriend, Patharan, and the Ketchup Kingdom from King Abira by going through every village to obtain the missing parts of a robot that can give anyone access into the Gimmick Palace, a tower-like structure with a tomato on it.
 In lieu of random encounters, Tomato Adventure displays enemies moving around on the overworld, with battles being initiated when DeMille makes contact with them.